 5. Canterbury Museum

 Stand a chance to gather knowledge about the cultural and natural heritage of the country at Canterbury Museum during your New Zealand winter trip.
-Established in 1867, this museum showcases various exhibitions relating to natural and human history collection, and stories relating to Canterbury earthquake.
+Established in 1867, this museum showcases various exhibitions relating to natural and human history collection, and stories relating to the Canterbury earthquake.
+All the history buffs, do not miss out this amazing museum.

 Location: Rolleston Ave, Christchurch Central, Christchurch 8013